QuarkContainer/Quark/README.md

 ## Architecture

 Quark Container takes classic Linux Virtual Machine architecture as below.
 It includes an HyperVisor named QVisor and a guest kernel named QKernel.
-Unlike the common Linux Virtual Machine design, in which standard OS image such as Linux/Windows can run on Qumu.
+Unlike the common Linux Virtual Machine design, in which standard OS image such as Linux/Windows can run on Qemu.
 QVisor and QKernel are tightly coupled.
 QVisor only supports QKernel.

 ![Architecture](doc/design.png)